JohnnyDavis12/BlackJack_Simulation/README.md

 # BlackJack_Simulation
-Simulating BlackJack Hands Using Numpy
+Simulating BlackJack Play Between Dealer and Player Using Numpy

 NEEDS DEBUGGING
 1. Does Not Recognize Ace's as 11 only 1.
 Not Simulating blackjack / 21.